- Where do candidates and faculty line up?

 Extra programs will be available to pick up in the Registration and Records office in 1000 Harris Hall after graduation.

 The Chancellor’s Reception is a casual event hosted by Chancellor Woodson that honors graduating students and their friends and families.
 Graduating students will receive an e-invitation with a request to RSVP in April for Spring commencement and in November for Fall graduation.
-The Spring 2017 Chancellor’s Reception will be on Friday, May 12 in the main foyer of Talley Student Union.
+The Fall 2017 Chancellor’s Reception will be on Thursday, December 14.

 Students can choose which college/departmental ceremony to attend.
 Be sure to communicate with your major departments with any questions.